trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 If there is more than one contract matching the same description, TWS will return an error notifying you there is an ambiguity.
 In these cases the TWS needs further information to narrow down the list of contracts  matching the provided description to a single element.

-The best  way of finding a contract’s description is within TWS itself.
-Within  TWS, you can easily check a contract’s description either by double  clicking it or through the Financial Instrument Info -> Description  menu, which you access by right-clicking a contract in TWS:
+The best  way of finding a contractÃ¢â‚¬â„¢s description is within TWS itself.
+Within  TWS, you can easily check a contractÃ¢â‚¬â„¢s description either by double  clicking it or through the Financial Instrument Info -> Description  menu, which you access by right-clicking a contract in TWS:

 ![Right click menu containing Financial Instrument Info.](https://www.interactivebrokers.com/campus/wp-content/uploads/sites/2/2023/09/financial_instr-description.png)